Simple canker sores

 • Patients undergoing chemotherapy

-Home Remedies for Canker Sores
+Home Relief Remedies

 • Avoid trigger foods-Gluten and Citrus